-As your body becomes suppler, more flexible and mobile, it will move more effectively.
-Stretching will enable you to squat deeper, run farther, and prevent you from injuries that would otherwise set you back.
+As your body becomes more supple, flexible and mobile, it will move more effectively.
+Stretching will enable you to squat deeper, run farther, and prevent injuries that would otherwise set you back.
 With all that in mind, it makes a meager five minutes seem more than worthwhile.

-I have outlined three different stretching positions, primarily targeting your lower half.
-These movements also combine the important element of balance.
-So think of it as a two-for-one special in each movement.
+These three stretches primarily target your lower half and also help you improve the important element of balance.
+So think of them as a two-for-one special.

 1. Stand with your feet hip-width apart.

 2. Take one foot behind your body and hold the bridge of your foot with your hand.

 3. Angle your knee behind your body and press your foot into your hand to accentuate the stretch.

 4. You will feel this through your quadriceps (the muscles at the front of your thighs).